trys/this-is-optimism/src/code-of-conduct.md

 We expect immediate compliance when we ask someone to stop harassing behaviour.
 We also have the right to take appropriate action, which could include issuing a warning or ejecting the offender from the event without a refund.

 The staff from This is Optimism are no exception to these rules.
-If you wish to raise a complaint about any of us, please firstly raise it with another attendee, before approaching us.
+If you wish to raise a complaint about any of us, please talk to one of the Berst team.

 Simply put, practice kindness, tolerance, and celebrate our unique experiences.